hanwendong1/fn415/content/1-Getting-Started.md

    </p>
 </html>

 {% capture text %}You can check out [this guide](https://libguides.uidaho.edu/boolean){:target="_blank" rel="noopener"} to learn more about Boolean logic.
 Also note that all databases are different.
-You can check the help section of your chosen database to see what boolean operators are accepted and what symbols they used.
+You can check the help section of your chosen database to see what boolean operators are accepted and what symbols they use.
 {% endcapture %}
 {% include alert.md text=text color="warning" %}